 With that said, it is easy to just end up lounging at home.
 The brothers generally play well together and we enjoy watching them spend time together.
 What helps us get motivated and out the door are some “family challenges” we have.
 We find lists of suggested activities and we set out to complete them.
 Currently, we have three lists that provide tons of inspiration for our excursions:

-MommyPoppins 100 Things to Do With Kids in LA
+- 100 Things to Do in LA with Kids by MommyPoppins Los Angeles

 This is Mommy Poppins Los Angeles’ bucket list “of must-do activities for LA kids.”
 It covers just about every kind of activity imaginable: hikes, amusement parks, museums, aquariums, and festivals, just to name a few.
 And the list also provides inspiration to visit various places in the Los Angeles area: Beverly Hills, Santa Monica, Malibu, Griffith Park, Catalina Island, downtown, beaches, and many other places.
 Some activities are definitely more easily accomplished than others.